-The AD7653 is configured to accept an externally supplied serial data clock on the SCLK pin when the EXT/INT pin is held HIGH.
+The AD7667 is configured to accept an externally supplied serial data clock on the SCLK pin when the EXT/INT pin is held HIGH.
 In this mode, several methods can be used to read the data.
 The external serial clock is gated by $\overline{\text{CS}}$.
 When $\overline{\text{CS}}$ and $\overline{\text{RD}}$ are both LOW, the data can be read after each conversion or during the following conversion.
 The external clock can be either a continuous or a discontinuous clock.
 A discontinuous clock can be either normally HIGH or normally LOW when inactive.
-Figure 34 and Figure 35 show the detailed timing diagrams of these methods.
+Figure 41 and Figure 42 show the detailed timing diagrams of these methods.
+Usually, because the AD7667 has a longer acquisition phase than conversion phase, the data are read immediately after conversion.

-While the AD7653 is performing a bit decision, it is important that voltage transients be avoided on digital input/output pins, or degradation of the conversion result could occur.
-This is particularly important during the second half of the conversion phase because the AD7653 provides error correction circuitry that can correct for an improper bit decision made during the first half of the conversion phase.
+While the AD7667 is performing a bit decision, it is important that voltage transients be avoided on digital input/output pins or degradation of the conversion result could occur.
+This is particularly important during the second half of the conversion phase because the AD7667 provides error correction circuitry that can correct for an improper bit decision made during the first half of the conversion phase.
 For this reason, it is recommended that when an external clock is being provided, it is a discontinuous clock that is toggling only when BUSY is LOW, or, more importantly, that it does not transition during the latter half of BUSY HIGH.

-Figure 34.
+Figure 41.
 Slave Serial Data Timing for Reading (Read after Convert)

-Figure 35.
+Figure 42.
 Slave Serial Data Timing for Reading (Read Previous Conversion during Convert)